DaKingKong/glip-chatbot-aha/README.md

 ## Deploy to Heroku

 Click below button for your first time deployment.
+(Note: Heroku Button is to be used for the first time setup.
+Further changes are to be made on Heroku app web page)

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)